Aakasha063/aakasha063/README.md

 </div>

-- 🔭 Web Developer
+- 🔭 Software Engineer
-- 🌱 I’m currently working on Python/Django
+- 🌱 My expertise is on Python/Django
 - 👨‍💻 All of my projects are available at [https://github.com/aakasha063](https://github.com/aakasha063)
-- 💬 Ask me about Development & Open Source
+- 💬 Ask me about Software Development & Open Source

 <div align="center">